-If you are self-represented and you want to receive legal coaching, our law firm offers coaching for only the number of hours you need it.
-If you are interested in self-represented coaching for family law, you can reach our law firm toll-free at 1-844-466-6529
+If you are self-represented and you want to receive legal coaching, the lawyers offer to coach for only the number of hours you need it.
+If you are interested in self-represented coaching, contact us.

 Represented litigants are people that have lawyers representing them.
 Self-represented people have no lawyers.
 Therefore, you are at a severe disadvantage.
 At the minimum, make sure you get legal coaching.